 In the UK a General Practitioner (GP) oversees all of your healthcare and can refer on to more specialist health and welfare services as necessary.
-All full-time students who are studying for six months, or more, can use the National Health Service (NHS) while studying in the UK - as an MA/PG Diploma student you are entitled to NHS treatment.
+All full-time students who are studying for six months, or more, can use the National Health Service (NHS) while studying in the UK - as an MA student you are entitled to NHS treatment.

 The Sotheby's Institute has made links with local medical practices that are a ten-minute walk from Bedford Square.
-The Holborn Medical Centre (HMC) http://www.holbornmedicalcentre.com/ and Gower Street Practice (https://www.gowerstreetpractice.org.uk/) are happy to see MA students who fall within their catchment areas.
+The Holborn Medical Centre (HMC) and Gower Street Practice are happy to see MA students who fall within their catchment areas.

-If you live outside of the catchment areas, then please go to https://www.nhs.uk/service-search/find-a-gp to find a Doctor's surgery/medical practice closer to where you live.
+If you live outside of the catchment areas, then please go to 'Find a GP' to find a Doctor's surgery/medical practice closer to where you live.

 Please see the Health and Welfare sheet (Appendix 1) for more information about how to register with a Doctor/ GP.
-The Front office and Student Support team are always available to assist you if you have any queries with health-related issues or information or advice about how to find a GP MySIALondon@sothebysinstitute.com
+The Reception and Student Support team are always available to assist you if you have any queries with health-related issues or information or advice about how to find a GP MySIALondon@sothebysinstitute.com